 The term ‘HDR’ has been quite common for a while when it comes to high-end TVs, but now this standard is becoming more and more popular with the latest monitors as well.

 So, should you care or is it just another passing fad?
 Well, the answer lies somewhere in between, at least for now.
 We’ll fill you in on everything about what HDR monitor is and if or when should you consider getting one.

 Having a 4K resolution PC monitor with a high-quality panel, excellent contrast ratio, and color reproduction doesn’t mean that all of your games and other software will be able to make full use of it all.

-In fact, apart from the professional applications for color-critical work, most of the other software cannot fully utilize the extended color gamut the display boasts unless the hardware somehow emulates that limited color space.
+In fact, apart from the professional applications for color-critical work, most of other software cannot wholly utilize the extended color gamut that the display boasts unless the hardware somehow emulates that limited color space.

 This is where HDR kicks in and implements its metadata to ensure correct reproduction of all the colors, among other things.
 HDR monitors and TVs recognize the HDR signal and allow for the image to be displayed the way the creator of the content had intended it.

 There are many different formats of HDR, so just getting any display labeled as HDR won’t give you the same viewing experience.